rern/RuneOS/imagefile.md

 ### Create image file

-- Once start RuneAudio+R successfully
+- Once started RuneAudio+R successfully

 - Optional for default image:
 	- expand root partition on initial boot (any custom commands or scripts can be appended to the file)